hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 This takes about 218 ms on my machine.

 Trying to add conditions to the `WHERE` clause or move conditions from the join there slows the query down.
-(Try commenting and uncommenting the `WHERE` clause or the `HAVING` clause in the query below to see the difference)
+(Try commenting and uncommenting the `WHERE` clause or the `HAVING` clause in the query below to see the difference).
 ```sql
 select u.name,
        sum(c.upvotes_count) as total_upvotes